-If you have seen the amazing film “Collateral“, the director Micheal Mann used Los Angeles as a character in the story.
-Having a great location can elevate a scene, and a bad location can ruin everything you are trying to capture for the screen.
+If you’ve seen the amazing film “Collateral,” you’ll recognize Los Angeles as a character in the plot.
+A good location may elevate a scene, while a terrible location might completely destroy everything you’re trying to capture for the screen.

-With so many things going on that need to be focused on during pre-production, hiring a location manager to the crew that has an understanding of the places you envision, as well as help you get around the red tape of securing a location for your shoot.
+With so many things to focus on during film pre-production, adding a location manager to the crew who is familiar with the locations you imagine and can assist you to navigate the red tape of getting a location for your shot is a good idea.

-Things to think about when you are storyboarding and location scouting are: will you have enough space for the film equipment, will you be able to get the shots you want, can you use one location for several scenes, etc. for a stress-free shoot.
+When storyboarding and location scouting, consider whether you’ll have enough space for the film equipment, whether you’ll be able to capture the shots you want, whether you’ll be able to use one site for multiple scenes, and so on for a stress-free shoot.

-First, you will need to figure out what type of camera you will be shooting with.
-With most cameras being digital these days, you should figure out what type of camera to use.
-Will you use a cinema camera like the Arri Alexa Mini or the Red Gemini?
-Or will you be using a DSLR or Mirrorless camera like the Canon EOS or Sony A7 series?
+To begin, you’ll need to determine what kind of camera you’ll be using.
+You should find out what type of camera to use since most cameras are digital.
+Will you be shooting with a movie camera such as the Arri Alexa Mini or the Red Gemini?
+Will you be utilizing a DSLR or mirrorless cameras like the Canon EOS or Sony A7 series, or something else entirely?

-Second, plan out what camera gear will you need.
-Will you be using a Steadicam like the DJI Ronin series for better handheld shots, or will you be using a dolly cart and track for smooth dolly shots for your scenes?
+Second, figure out what camera equipment you’ll need.
+Will you use a Steadicam, such as the DJI Ronin series, for better handheld shots, or a dolly cart and track for smooth dolly shots in your scenes?

 Double Check Everything Before First Day Of Shooting

-Just shop around in your area and get insurance so you can have the peace of mind that if something happens during production, you are covered and not personally destroying your life in the process.
+Simply check around in your neighborhood for insurance so you can be assured that if something goes wrong during production, you will be covered and will not be personally harmed.

 Just remember that no matter the size of your film, you will want to make sure you have all of these details covered so you can be camera-ready the moment you step on set.